nasa-jpl/ION-DTN/ams/README.txt

 access to foreign persons.
 *******************************************************************
-Note regarding the use of XML configuration files with AMS: by default ION is built with the -DNOEXPAT option to account for operating environments that lack the expat XML parsing library (for example VxWorks 5.4).
+Note regarding the use of XML configuration files with AMS: by default ION is built with the --without-expat option to account for operating environments that lack the expat XML parsing library (for example VxWorks 5.4).